-In December, Years 1 and 2 performed the Nativity play, Lights, Camel, Action which was based around a Strictly-style dance competition.
+Traditionally, there are many musical events to look forward to in KS1.
+These include a yearly nativity play in December that is performed by Years 1 and 2.
+Our last nativity was Lights, Camel, Action which was based around a Strictly-style dance competition.
 All children learnt a range of songs for the performance and Year 2 took the acting and dancing parts, including a number of lovely vocal solos.
 The production was a great success and all the children showed real enthusiasm.
-We organised a collection which raised money for the work of the Red Cross.

-In summer 2019, Year 1 children presented a fantastic Fab Finish to parents based around their Ghana topic.
+Year groups often present a Fab Finish at the end of term.
+One such highlight was in Year 1 where the children presented a fantastic Fab Finish to parents based around their Ghana topic.
 In colourful Ghanaian colours, they showed off their wonderful singing and the African drumming skills that they had learnt.

-Year 2's final Fab Finish of the year was a performance to parents based around our Buckets and Spade topic.
-The children sang seaside-themed songs about pirates and the commotion in the ocean, linking to our work on the environment.
+In Year 2, recent Fab Finishes have included a performance to parents based around their Buckets and Spade topic.
+The children sang seaside-themed songs about pirates and the commotion in the ocean, linking to work on the environment.
 They choreographed group dances to the music of Saint-Saëns's Aquarium from Carnival of the Animals.

-If you are interested in your child taking up an instrument and don't know where to start, then please contact Mrs Martin via the school office email and we can work out what possibilities there are at the moment.
-Playing an instrument is a fantastic life skill, fosters group-working and is just massively enjoyable.
-It's tough at the moment but not impossible!
+If you are interested in your child taking up an instrument and don't know where to start, then please contact Mrs Crask via the school office email.
+Playing an instrument is a fantastic life skill, fosters group-working and is hugely enjoyable.